zeid-hub/python-p3-v2-orm-relationships/README.md

 Since `Department` is not on the owning side of the relationship, we won't store anything about employees in the "departments" table.
 But we might want to get a list of all employees that work for a department.
-We'll add a method to `Department` that accomplishes this task by querying the "employees" table for rows that contain a foreign key value that matches the current department's id.
+We'll add a method to `Department` that accomplishes this task:

+- query the "employees" table for rows that contain a foreign key value that matches the current department's id.
+- map the row data to an `Employee` class instance.

-We'll import the `Employee` class within the function definition to avoid an issue with circular imports (since the `Employee` class imports the `Department` class as well).
+Note that we import the `Employee` class within the function definition to issues with circular imports (since the `Employee` class imports the `Department` class as well).

 ```py
 from __init__ import CURSOR, CONN